 - Managing the tenure and promotion process for the Provost's Office

 Jeffery Frumkin —Associate Vice Provost and Sr. Director, AHR

 Jeffery Frumkin is the Associate Vice Provost and Senior Director for Academic Human Resources.
 He has been at the University of Michigan since January 1998.
 Previously Dr. Frumkin has worked at the University of California, Michigan State University, the Minnesota State Colleges and Universities System, and Eastern Michigan University.
 Dr. Frumkin earned his BA, MA and Ph.D. from Michigan State University in Higher Education Administration.

 Ron Dick has worked with a wide range of academic units at the University on a broad spectrum of issues related to academic appointment policy for many years.
 Within Academic HR, Ron has special responsibility for graduate student appointments, including acting as the contract administrator for the labor contract with the Graduate Employees' Organization (GEO).

 Alexandra joined Academic Human Resources in June of 2008.
 Prior to coming to University of Michigan, Alexandra worked as an Assistant General Counsel at Wayne State University, where she focused on labor and employment law and collective bargaining issues.
 Alexandra also worked as a union-side attorney in a law firm specializing in public sector labor law in educational settings.
 Alexandra has a Bachelor’s degree in International Relations from James Madison College at Michigan State University and a Juris Doctor from University of Detroit Mercy School of Law.
-Her current responsibilities include LEO and GEO contract administration and advising units on academic personnel matters.
+Alexandra is the contract administrator for the labor contract with the Lecturers’ Employee Organization (LEO).
+Her current responsibilities also include, LEO and GEO general contract administration and advising units on faculty personnel matters.